petry078/spellblog/docs/posts/javascript-references.md

 Repetitions, or Loops, (`Laços de Repetição`, in Portuguese) allows you to run one or more commands in a program or function as many times you need.

-Loops need *braking points* and can be used with Conditional (if...else/switch... case).
+Loops need *braking points* and can be used with Conditional (if...else/switch... case/break/continue).

 ### for